-- For 'News' updates on the ECHA poison centre project - Frequently asked Q&As which are regularly updated on a range of Annex VIII related topics - UFI generator and the user guide in all EU languages - PCN format and support documentation (including data model) - Tools for the preparation and submission of information - European product categorisation system and manual - Targeted support pages e.g. for industry ("Step for industry" which supports in fulfilling the obligations step by step).
+- Overview of Member States decisions in relation to implementation of Annex VIII to the CLP Regulation - For 'News' updates on the ECHA poison centre project - Frequently asked Q&As which are regularly updated on a range of Annex VIII related topics - UFI generator and the user guide in all EU languages - PCN format and support documentation (including data model) - Tools for the preparation and submission of information - European product categorisation system and manual - Targeted support pages e.g. for industry ("Step for industry" which supports in fulfilling the obligations step by step). - Publications e.g. 'In brief' material - Animations